Rickard Rakell: Major junior

 Following the draft, Rakell participated in the Ducks' training camp but was returned to the Whalers to start the 2011–12 season.
 This would prove to be a breakout season for Rakell, who surpassed his previous season's totals in goals, assists, and points.
 By 12 December 2011, Rakell co-led his team with 16 goals and ranked second with 20 assists for 36 points through 31 games.
 By late January, this had improved to 22 goals and 23 assists for 45 points through 39 games.
 As the Whalers qualified for the OHL playoffs, Rakell continued to build on his solid rookie campaign with an even better second year.
 He finished the regular season with 28 goals, including eight on the power play, with 34 assists over 60 games.
 Leading up to their playoff run, Rakell was voted Best Defensive Forward in the Western Conference Coaches Poll.
 Rakell and the Whalers eliminated the Guelph Storm in six games and met with the Kitchener Rangers in the Quarterfinals.
 He finished the postseason leading the Whalers with 10 assists while ranking third in points with 12.

 During the offseason, Rakell signed a three-year entry-level contract with the Ducks on 3 July 2012.
 He again participated in their training camp before being returned to the OHL for the 2012–13 season, his final year of major junior hockey.
 While the 2012–13 NHL lockout was occurring, Rakell began his third year with the Whalers by accumulating 13 goals and 17 assists through 32 games.
 Once the lockout concluded, he participated in their training camp and made their opening night roster.
 He subsequently made his NHL debut on 19 January 2013, against the Vancouver Canucks.
 Following his debut, Rakel became the sixth youngest player to appear in a game for the Ducks at 19 years, eight months and 14 days.
 He remained in the Ducks' lineup and played on the team's "First-Round Line" alongside fellow first-round picks Kyle Palmieri and Emerson Etem.
-To avoid burning the first year of his entry-level contract, Rakell was re-assigned to the Whalers on 13 February after going scoreless with a minus-2 rating in four games.
-Upon rejoining the Whalers, Rakell was named the OHL Player of the Week ending on 24 February after he accumulated six goals and three assists for nine points through four games.
+To avoid burning the first year of his entry-level contract, Rakell was reassigned to the Whalers on 13 February, after going scoreless with a minus-2 rating in four games.
+Upon rejoining the Whalers, Rakell was named the OHL Player of the Week ending on 24 February, after he accumulated six goals and three assists for nine points through four games.
 He finished the 2012–13 regular season with 21 goals and 23 assists for 44 points through 40 games.